TritonDataCenter/minecrab/README.md

-# Minecraft on Manta
+# Hammerhead

 Minecraft server on demand.

 ## What it does

+Hammerhead provisions a fully configured Minecraft server on a Joyent SmartOS instance.
+You can play on the server, invite friends, build stuff, and so on.
+When you're finished playing and shut down the server, Hammerhead saves your world to [Manta](http://www.joyent.com/products/manta).

+Next time you want to play, just have Hammerhead provision your server again.
+Your world will be there, just as you left it.

 ## Getting started

-1. Get a Minecraft account: [minecraft.net]
+1. Get a Minecraft account: [minecraft.net](http://minecraft.net)
-1. Get a Joyent Cloud account: [my.joyentcloud.com]
+1. Get a Joyent Cloud account: [my.joyentcloud.com](http://my.joyentcloud.com)

-1. Set up your CloudAPI and Manta environment variables:
+### Set up your CloudAPI and Manta environment variables:

 ```
 export MANTA_USER=<your Joyent Cloud name>